 Tax season is underway, and it’s time to file those 2017 taxes.
-If this is your first time filing or you just need some reminders, there are a few tax tips we can offer.
+If this is your first time filing or you just need some reminders, there are a few tax tips we can offer as a nonprofit credit counseling agency.
 Additionally, it’s also tax scam season.
 Therefore, we (with the help of the IRS) will cover a few pointers for filing taxes as well as avoiding tax scams.

 Easy Tax Tips to Help You File in 2017